osm2pgsql-dev/osm2pgsql-website/about/features/index.md

 rectangular (raster or vector) tiles that can be created, delivered and updated independently.
 Osm2pgsql can create list of tiles that need updating based on the changed OSM data.

+Since version 2.3.0 osm2pgsql supports "diff expire" which only expires the parts of a larger geometry that actually changed.
 [<img class="features-link" src="/img/infolink.svg" alt="More information" title="More information"/>](/doc/manual.html#expire)
 </div>